Introduction to Holistic Treatment and Diet

 Toxins in the food that we eat can build up over a period of time thus causing health problems.

 Even though it is important to treat the person and not the disease, foods have been shown to aggravate health problems.
 As everybody is a unique individual it is not 100% possible to say which foods precisely may be aggravating your condition.
-Therefore you will be asked for a short time (2-3 weeks) to not eat foods that have aggravated people with a similar condition to yours.
+Therefore you will be asked for a short time (1-2 weeks) to not eat certain foods that in the past have aggravated people with a similar condition to yours.

 There are as many different opinions about diet as there are people advising us on it.
-So, from a Western viewpoint (Dr. Bircher Benner and others) say that to remain healthy it is necessary to eat 75% raw food; and if in a state of dis-ease then 100% raw food is advised until health is restored.
+From a Western viewpoint (Dr. Bircher Benner and others) to remain healthy it is necessary to eat 75% raw food; and if in a state of dis-ease then 100% raw food is advised until health is restored.

 Some Western Diets advise fasting as a useful de-toxification process.
 The Chinese say that if food is not eaten regularly then after 24 hours Qi (energy) starts to become deficient.